Prediabetes (borderline diabetes) explained as simply as possible…

 C) Both high fasting and post-meal sugar levels

-PEOPLE WITH PREDIABETES HAVE ARE AT HUGE RISK OF DEVELOPING DIABETES
+PEOPLE WITH PREDIABETES ARE AT HUGE RISK OF DEVELOPING DIABETES

 Does Prediabetes develop and progress into Type 2 Diabetes?

-Unfortunately for many people with Prediabetes, they are likely to progress to developing Type 2 Diabetes.
-If left untreated, 37% of people with Prediabetes will go on to develop Type 2 Diabetes Mellitus in 4 years.
+Unfortunately, if left untreated, 37% of people with Prediabetes will go on to develop Type 2 Diabetes Mellitus within 4 years.

 If you have been diagnosed with Prediabetes, you should be tested every 12 months for Type 2 Diabetes.